-Credit and debit cards are the most widely accepted payment methods which are likely to qualify for bookies promotions.
+Bank accounts, specifically debit and credit card transfers are the most widely accepted payment methods which are likely to qualify for bookies promotions.

 However, this is only a generalisation, there’s no way of saying every bookie will accept these payment methods.
-Each bookie and/or promotion are all different and it’s best to double check before depositing any funds.
+Each bookie and/or promotion are all different and it’s vital you double check before depositing any funds.

 Having said that, I’ve never seen a matched betting offer excluding customers using credit or debit cards as their preferred payment method.
 So in that sense you should be fine.